Table of Contents

 In order to get government tender in India, you need to register your business on GeM portal.
 You will need to login to the portal and fill the registration form.
 Once you fill the form, you need to verify the information and support it with the required documents.
-If you find the process tedious, you can get in touch with Tata nexarc’s services of GeM Portal assistance for registering your business on the portal.

 Once you complete the registration process on GeM portal, you can start looking for active government tenders that are relevant to your business and start bidding.
 There are different types of government tenders in India, and it’s advisable to spend some time to find the right ones for you, to increase your chances at winning the contract.

 Meaning of common terms used in government tender

 - Request for proposal (RFP): This means the announcement of tender that includes all the information with regards to the tender.

 - Consortium: When two or more companies come together to bid tender, the alliance is called as consortium.
 It happens when none of the company in the consortium is meet the qualification criteria.
 To fil the gaps that each company has, consortium is formed.